johno/ember-cli-pure/README.md

 ## Installation

-If you are using Ember CLI 0.1.5 and higher:
+If you are using Ember CLI >= 0.2.3:

 ```
 ember install ember-cli-pure
 ```

-When your Ember CLI version is below 0.1.5:
+For Ember CLI < 0.2.3:

 ```
-npm install --save-dev ember-cli-pure
+npm install:addon ember-cli-pure
-ember g ember-cli-pure
 ```

 ## Usage